Wheelchair Accessibility Sagrada Família

 How to get there

-There are different ways to arrive to the Sagrada Família.
+There are different ways to arrive at the Sagrada Família.
 You can go with an adapted taxi, which you need to book in advance.
-Or use the public transportation.
+Or use public transportation.
 The latter is the most economical option to get around in the city.
 All buses in Barcelona are fully accessible.
 And most of the metro stations are accessible.

 The address is: Carrer de Mallorca 401